 Give your family a ‘sweet treat’ this summer!
 Freeze-dried candy is always a customer favorite and is by far one of the tastiest things your freeze dryer is capable of.
 Below is a list of some ideas to get you started!

-Skittles are a fun experiment to try with your freeze dryer.
-These small, chewy candies will expand to nearly triple their size.
+Different candies can be fun to experiment with in your freeze dryer.
+Some small, chewy candies will expand to nearly triple their size.
 Along with this massive size change, they’ll also change textures!
-The skittles will go from a chewy candy to a crunchy, lighter one!
+The candy goes from a chewy treat to a crunchy, lighter one!
 A near complete transformation.
-These treats also are packed full of flavor once freeze dried.
-A helpful tip to keep them from sticking to the tray is to use silicone mats or parchment paper.
+These candy snacks are also packed full of flavor once freeze dried.
+A helpful tip to keep candy from sticking to the tray is to use silicone mats or parchment paper.
 Then break them apart and enjoy!

 Saltwater taffy is the perfect summertime treat, a fun food to freeze dry, and a customer favorite.
 These candies don’t only taste good, but also look very pretty and have a nice presentation.
 Saltwater taffy puffs up in the freeze dryer and becomes even sweeter.
 We suggest you cut taffy in half (or fourths) for bite-size snacking.
 Make sure to leave plenty of room for taffy to expand.